Carbonate Clumped Isotope Preparation

 Polly sample preparation describes a carbonate preparation vacuum line used for processing samples for clumped isotopic measurements on Polly, a Thermo MAT253.
 Carbonate samples loaded into the autosampler are dropped and digested in a 90 °C phosphoric acid bath.
 Evolved carbon dioxide is purified and flame sealed into a Pyrex tube.
 Adjacent to the automated line is a glass line for manual and more varied processing.
 The automated side is monitored and controlled by LabView software.
 Automated valves (V), gauges (G), manual valves (MV), and traps (T) are all numbered indicating the location on the line.
 Diagrams in this document illustrate the locations and numbers of V, MV, G, and T. This protocol describes how to use the automated line as well as how to create reference frame gases with the glass line.
 Use the Quick Start section if you already have a good idea of what you are doing.
 See below the Quick Start section for more thorough descriptions.

 Appropriate precautions should be taken to protect yourself against the cold temperatures and phosphoric acid associated with this method.
-Wear safety glasses and leather gloves when handling dry ice and liquid nitrogen.
+Wear safety glasses and leather gloves when handling liquid nitrogen.
 Wear nitrile gloves and safety glasses when changing the phosphoric acid.
-Transfer acid from vessel to waste and stock container to vessel in a chemical fume hood.
-Users are expected to know the contents of the MSDS for phosphoric acid.
+Transfer acid from stock container to vessel and from vessel to waste in a chemical fume hood.
+Users are expected to know the contents of the SDS for phosphoric acid.

 - NEVER have V1 and V2 open at the same time

 - ALWAYS know the state of the turbo pump before manually adjusting any valve

 - ALWAYS make certain the dewars are lined up with the traps before each sample

 - ALWAYS be gentle with the autosampler and associated glass drop tube